open-wc/open-wc/docs/recommendations/linting.md

 ```

 ::: tip Info
-This is part of the default recommodations
+This is part of the default recommendations
 :::

 ### What you get